Will & Trust Lawyer

 What Makes Us Different From Other Will & Trust Attorneys?

 Unlike many attorneys who draft wills, Hilton Parker LLC is primarily a litigation firm.
 Approximately 80% of our time is spent working on actual disputes filed in Court.
 In other words, in our day-to-day practice, we see what happens when documents aren’t carefully written and important details are missed.
 This means we are always on “high alert” for unforeseen possibilities, and we strive to ensure strict adherence to the formalities for will signings required by Ohio law.
 While other estate planning attorneys may pass off future court cases to litigators, we believe our in-Court experience sharpens the ability to draft life-changing documents for our clients.

 How Much Does a Simple Will in the Columbus, Ohio Area Cost?

 For work outside the courtroom, we often work on a flat-fee basis to develop a will or trust for our clients.
 According to Nolo, estate planning lawyers typically charge $300 to $1200.
-We offer flat-fee pricing at the higher end of this range (currently $950) that covers:
+We offer flat-fee pricing at the higher end of this range (currently $950 for an unmarried individual) that covers: